ollieclay/chryselephantine/README.md

-- 👋 Hi, I’m @chryselephantine, a computer science student at Carleton College.
+- 👋 Hi, I’m @ollieclay, a computer science student at Carleton College.

 <!---
 chryselephantine/chryselephantine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.